Instituto Nacional de Matemática Pura e Aplicada: International cooperation

 In 2018, IMPA and SBM led Brazil's successful bid to join Group 5, the elite group of the International Mathematical Union, along with the other ten most advanced nations in the area.
 In that year, the cornerstone of IMPA's new campus was laid on land adjacent to the one the institute occupies in Jardim Botânico, donated four years earlier by private sponsors.
 The new campus will allow for the expansion of IMPA's activities and of its contribution to science and education in Brazil.

 Research areas

 As of 2015, IMPA does research in algebra, analysis, differential geometry, partial differential equations, computer graphics, fluid dynamics, holomorphic dynamics, mathematical economics, symplectic geometry, algebraic geometry, optimization, probability theory, dynamical systems, and ergodic theory.
-It is aiming to expand its lines of research to include topology, number theory, combinatorics, and discrete mathematics in general and its applications.
+They're aiming to expand the lines of research to include number theory, combinatorics, and discrete mathematics in general and its applications.

 People associated with IMPA

-Artur Avila, a 2014 Fields Medalist, is a researcher at IMPA and received his Ph.D there.
-Among its researchers also are/were Jacob Palis, Elon Lages Lima, Maurício Peixoto, Manfredo do Carmo, Marcelo Viana, Welington de Melo, Enrique Pujals, Harold Rosenberg, Marcos Dajczer, Carlos Gustavo Moreira, Fernando Codá Marques, César Camacho, Arnaldo Garcia, Alfredo Noel Iusem, Karl-Otto Stöhr, Robert Morris, and Carolina Araujo.
+Artur Avila, a 2014 Fields Medalist, is a researcher at IMPA and received his Ph.D. there.
+Among its researchers also are/were Jacob Palis, Elon Lages Lima, Jean-Christophe Yoccoz, Stephen Smale, Maurício Peixoto, Manfredo do Carmo, Marcelo Viana, Welington de Melo, Enrique Pujals, Harold Rosenberg, Marcos Dajczer, Carlos Gustavo Moreira, Fernando Codá Marques, César Camacho, Arnaldo Garcia, Alfredo Noel Iusem, Karl-Otto Stöhr, Robert Morris, and Carolina Araujo.